julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 {% include live-trading-warning.html %}

-### May I configure the strategy to my liking?
+### May I configure the open-source strategy to my liking?

 Definitely.
-In fact, you should!
+You should!

 A live trading session has a few [parameters](suite-parameters.html) that you must configure before running it.

-And you may also review, test and modify the rules within the trading system.
+And you may also review, test, and modify the rules within the trading system.

+{% include live-trading-warning.html %}

+### How risky is it to trade with open-source strategies?

+Trading crypto-assets is an inherently risky activity.
+You may lose all of your capital.
+We can not asses the risks of trading for you.
+Please, study the strategies you wish to use, do your own research, and consult your financial advisor.

 {% include live-trading-warning.html %}